CUBRID/cubrid-manual/en/sql/tuning.rst

 Subquery unnest
 -------------------------
 **Subquery unnest** improves performance by converting the filtering method, which executes the subquery in the **WHERE** clause repeatedly, into a join method that guarantees the same result.
 Subqueries in the **WHERE** clause can have different characteristics depending on the operator.
-Subqueries with operators like IN or EXISTS, which can return multiple rows, are the main targets for optimization.
-CUBRID partially supports this optimization only for the IN operator.
+Subqueries with operators like **IN** or **EXISTS**, which can return multiple rows, are the main targets for optimization. **CUBRID** partially supports this optimization only for the **IN** operator.

 The following example shows converting an IN operator into a join query.